-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes or Progress Since Last Haz Mit Plan (2019) If none, how was it used?
-Future Improvements to Capability (2025-2029) Desired or planned desks, computers, phone lines, two-way radio system, TVs and white boards.
-Building is equipped with Fire Alarm and Sprinkler System.
-EOC.
-New camera system & Jan 2024 EM Warming Center Shelter Cooling/Warming center designated at Town Hall.
+Latest Capability Description Location of Level of Respons- Changes or Future Adoption or Assessment: Administrati Related to hazard mitigation planning and coordination Capability Entire Effective -ness Progress Since Last Improvements to Capability Version Date ve and Technical Town or Selected Areas Haz Mit Plan (2019) If none, how was it used?
+Desired or desks, computers, phone lines, two-way radio system, TVs and white boards.
+Building is equipped with Fire Alarm and Sprinkler System. event in July.
+AREAS drill in for new computers in process 2024.
+Conduct drill and exercises to continue to train EOC staff.
+Jan 2024 EM Warming Center Shelter Cooling/Warming center designated at Town Hall.
 MOU w/United Church of Warner & Magdalen College.
 Coordinate shelter ops with CAPHN.
 Town Hall.
-Magdalen College High Emergency Mgt opened in Conduct training and drill on shelter operations.
+Magdalen College High Emergency Mgt Warning center opened in 2023 during power outage.
+Conduct training and drill on shelter operations.
 Feb 2024 EM Back-up Generator for Town Hall Town Hall is equipped with backup generator and auto Transfer Switch for building.
 EMPG funded.
-Town Hall High Emergency Mgt Weekly testing and perform maintenance as required.
+Town Hall High Emergency Mgt Tested weekly under load.
+Contract for normal maintenance Weekly testing and perform maintenance as required.
 2022 EM List of Priority Buildings for Electrical Power Restoration Coordinate with Eversource for power restoration of Priority Buildings such as the Schools, Fire Department, Police Department, Town Hall.
 Also consider the Exit 9 area.
-Town Buildings, Main Street, Exit 9 Area High Emergency Mgt removed old Update Priority list as necessary.
-2019 EM Equipment Vendors List The list of private contractors/ vendors and the equipment they own can be tapped as a resource during disasters and emergencies to fill in where labor and equipment is necessary but is in short supply.
-Entire Town Moderat e Emergency Mngt. as part of the EOP Work with Departments/ Agencies to update the list as necessary.
+Town Buildings, Main Street, Exit 9 Area High Emergency Mgt 2022- removed old fire station from priority list Update Priority list as necessary.
+2019 EM Equipment Vendors List The list of private contractors/ vendors and the equipment they own can be tapped as a resource during disasters and emergencies to fill in where labor and equipment is necessary but is in short supply. e Emergency Mngt.
+List needs to be updated as part of the EOP Resource list.
+Last updated in 2019 Departments/ Agencies to update the list as necessary.
 Dec 2023 FD Station Backup Generator Generator is a 50 KW fixed unit fueled by propane.
-Automatic Transfer Switch provides backup power for interrupted service to Fire Station which is the Town's primary Emergency Operations Center Entire Town High Fire Dept Tested on a weekly basis.
+Automatic Transfer Switch provides backup power for interrupted service to Fire Station which is the Town's primary Emergency Operations Center Entire Town High Fire Dept Gen rebuilt in 2023.
+Tested on a weekly basis.
 Conduct routine maintenance.
 Weekly test on generator.